TayMcQuaya/Comic-M/EXPORT_OPTIMIZATION_PLAN.md

 ## Executive Summary
 This document provides a complete implementation guide for optimizing the Comic-Pro PDF export system to handle large comics (100+ pages) with multiple concurrent users.
 The solution shifts from server-side Puppeteer rendering to client-side PDF generation, reducing server costs from $5/month to $0-2/month while enabling unlimited scaling.

+**IMPORTANT UPDATE**: The application already has a functioning progress bar UI and compression modal.
+This plan enhances these existing features rather than replacing them.
+The compression choice modal remains unchanged, and the progress bar is enhanced with stage indicators.

 ## Current System Analysis

 ### Architecture